 Once the new investor feels comfortable with her monitoring framework, then she can enlarge her portfolio without diluting the monitoring quality.

-Number of stocks in the portfolio of a new investor
+How many stocks to own in the portfolio of a new investor

 The argument above might go against the common perception that new investors should have a large portfolio, as they might err while selecting portfolio stocks and a large portfolio would minimize the impacts of their errors.
 Followers of this argument believe that a large portfolio would have a greater chance of hitting a jackpot.
 However, I do not recommend that a new investor should have a large portfolio of stocks.